 In 1908, a Forestry Department was created within the Faculty of Applied Science.
 Dr. Robert “Dusty” B. Miller assumed the role of the first department head, earning an annual salary of $1,400 and having no staff members.
 His resources included three rooms in the Old Arts Building’s basement, functioning as a classroom and laboratories.
 By 1927, Professor Horace P. Webb (BScF’20, MScF’23) took over leadership, managing eighteen weekly lectures on twelve different topics, overseeing ten weekly labs, and supervising Saturday fieldwork.
 The Senate decided to employ an extra forestry professor to support the department’s growth.

-A four-year bachelor degree was offered with two years theoretical followed by two years practical (Dickson 1983).
-In later years, Dr. Colin B. Mackay, UNB president, 1953 – 1969, commented “One of the main reasons for the establishment of a forestry school at NB’s provincial university was the pressing need for men trained in theoretical and practical knowledge to conserve our forest wealth.”
+A four-year bachelor’s degree, comprising two theoretical years and two practical ones, was offered (Dickson 1983).
+Years later, Dr. Colin B. Mackay, UNB’s president from 1953 to 1969, remarked, “A primary reason for the establishment of a forestry school at NB’s provincial university was the urgent need for individuals trained in both theoretical and practical knowledge to conserve our forest wealth.”

 By 1937, several forestry schools in Canada were producing professional foresters.
 Ontario, British Columbia, and New Brunswick’s forestry schools had collectively graduated around 450 individuals by then, with UNB, the University of British Columbia, and the University of Toronto accounting for 147, 38, and 264 graduates respectively (Bunyan 2005).
 The same year, the Foresters Act of NB led to the creation of the Association of Registered Professional Foresters (RPF) in NB.